A GUIDE TO THE BEST STREET ART IN PENANG

 The hunt for street art is a fun (and free!) activity that seemed to happen every time I set out to explore downtown.
 Even, if my intent was to head to a cafe, I’d inevitably be distracted by a glimpse of a colorful mural down an alleyway.

-Where to find this awesome street art?
+Where to find the best street art in Penang?

 It’s seriously all over town.
 You can’t miss it.